Revised with new data in November 2022.

 In times of crisis, marketers are forced to pivot on their original strategies and navigate new priorities.

-For example, in the midst of a global pandemic, the implications of becoming remote marketing teams (for the first time ever in some cases), handling shifting budgets and adapting to changing priorities have created many new challenges for marketers.
+For example, in the midst of a global pandemic, the implications of becoming remote marketing teams (for the first time ever in some cases), handling shifting budgets, and adapting to changing priorities have created many new challenges for marketers.

-New data shows that the benefits of Agile marketing process are able to directly help marketing teams deal with the biggest challenges they are facing during the pandemic.
+New data shows that the benefits of the Agile marketing process are able to directly help marketing teams deal with the biggest challenges they are facing during the pandemic.

 56% of marketers indicated managing shifting priorities as their top challenge (NewsCred Insights)